tonybutzer/personal-pangeo/README.md

 - could use AWS console if you have access
 - else - pinstance - need to set this up

+### Stopping the host you are ssh logged into
+- sudo shutdown -h now

 ## building your pangeo conda